 There are a few techniques that every home cook should master in order to make spot-on chicken dinners.
 Learning how to carve a chicken is critical and learning how to spatchcock is helpful, too.
-But many classic recipes like chicken cordon bleu and chicken Kiev rely on one skill to get them just right: butterflying a chicken breast.
+But many classic recipes like chicken cordon bleu, herb-stuffed chicken and chicken Kiev rely on one skill to get them just right: butterflying a chicken breast.
 It might seem tricky, but we’ll break it down for you!

 When Should You Butterfly Chicken